 A Fact table in a Data Warehouse system is nothing but the table that contains all the facts or the business information, which can be subjected to analysis and reporting activities when required.
 These tables hold fields that represent the direct facts, as well as the foreign fields that are used to connect the fact table with other dimension tables in the Data Warehouse system.
 A Data Warehouse system can have one or more fact tables, depending on the model type used to design the Data Warehouse.

 Below are the characteristics of the fact table:

 - Keys: It has a key or a primary key which is the accumulation of all the primary keys of all dimension tables linked with it.
 That key is known as a concatenated key that helps to uniquely identify the row.

-- Fact Table Grain: Grain of a table depicts the level of the detail or the depth of the information that is contained in that table.
-More the level, more the efficiency of the table.
+- Fact Table Grain: The grain of a table depicts the level of the detail or the depth of the information that is contained in that table.
+More the level, the more the efficiency of the table.

 - Additive Measures: Attributes present in this can be fully additive, non-additive or semi-additive.
 Fully additive or additive measures are added to all the dimensions.
 Semi- additive are those measures that are added to some of the dimensions and not to all the dimensions and non-additive measures are stored fundamental units of measurement for a business process.

 - Sparse Data: There are records that have attributes containing null values or measures.
 They provide no information.

 - Shrunken Rollup Dimensions: Shrunken Rollup dimensions are the subdivisions of the base dimension.